 We maintain non-contributory, defined-benefit pension plans, non-qualified SERPs for certain senior executives and other post-retirement benefit plans for eligible employees in the U.S., collectively referred to as the Nasdaq Benefit Plans.
 Our pension plans and SERPs are frozen.
 Future service and salary for all participants do not count toward an accrual of benefits under the pension plans and SERPs.
 Most employees outside the U.S. are covered by local retirement plans or by applicable social laws.
 Benefits under social laws are generally expensed in the periods in which the costs are incurred.
-The total expense for these plans is included in compensation and benefits expense in the Condensed Consolidated Statements of Income and was \$5 million for both the three months ended March 31, 2020 and 2019.
+The total expense for these plans is included in compensation and benefits expense in the Condensed Consolidated Statements of Income and was \$6 million for the three months ended September 30, 2020, \$5 million for the three months ended September 30, 2020, and \$15 million for the nine months ended September 30, 2020, and \$15 million for the nine months ended September 30, 2019.